DeletedMyEmail/AutoScripts/README.md

 ## Getting Started

 ### Initializing Repos
-Execute the [repo_creater](repo_creator.sh) in the direcotry where you want to create a new repository.
+Execute the [repo_creator](RepoCreator/repo_creator.sh) in the directory where you want to create a new repository.

 It takes the following arguments:
-- Github username
+- GitHub username
 - Repo name
 - Github token